RobinDaugherty/robind-zsh-theme/README.md

 This theme shows:

-- The time that the prompt was shown.
+- The date and time (for SSH sessions)
 - Indication when the previous command failed (✘)
 - Elevated (root) privileges (⚡)
 - Presence of background tasks (⚙)